-Your retirement spending will depend on your lifestyle, if you are married or single, whether you own your home and where you want to live.
+Your retirement plan will depend on your spending and lifestyle, if you are married or single, whether you own your home and where you want to live.

 Maybe you want to holiday overseas every year while you are still physically active or buy a van and tour Australia.
 Do you want to eat out regularly, play golf, and lead an active social life; or are you a homebody who enjoys gardening, craftwork or pottering in the shed?

 Also think about the cost of creature comforts, such as the ability to upgrade cars, computers and mobiles, buy nice clothes, enjoy good wine and pay for private health insurance.

 It’s often suggested you will need around 70 per cent of your pre-retirement income to continue living in the manner to which you have become accustomed.
 That’s because it’s generally cheaper to live in retirement, with little or no tax to pay and (hopefully) no mortgage or rent.